We are looking forward to welcoming you to Faversham Hop Festival 2019. Why not stay in Faversham this year?

 We think this will only affect people coming from Canterbury/Dover direction who will be fine on the way into Faversham but on their return journey will be diverted onto the A299 as far as the two petrol stations on the Thanet way then over the A299 via Plumpudding Lane back onto it and back up to Brenley.
 It’s only a small section of Brenley that will be closed.
 Anyone coming east bound on M2 can still come off at J6 and A2 is unaffected as far as we are aware.
 Please see www.highwaysengland.co.uk for any further clarification.

 |Set in the beautiful medieval heart of Faversham, this lively and popular event recalls the traditional festivities associated with the hop harvest and celebrates the town’s unrivalled hop heritage.
 Now one of the largest free street festivals in the south east, the event boasts plenty to see and do throughout the weekend with entertainment including live music on 5 stages, arts & crafts, Morris Dancers, street performers and processions.|

 |In addition, we have the Hop Blessing and a traditional parade through the town.
 There are also special tours of Shepherd Neame - Britain’s oldest brewer, a home of the hop exhibition in The Old Brewery Store, a traditional funfair and family area plus a street market full of stalls and a fantastic array of Kentish food and drink – including beer produced in the town, local cider and Kentish apple juice.|

-We would like to thank Shepherd Neame and Swale Borough Council for their fantastic support for the festival.
+We would like to thank Shepherd Neame, Swale Borough Council and Candy Rock Events for their fantastic support for the festival.

 Faversham Hop Festival is pleased and proud to support a responsible drinking policy - please see www.drinkaware.co.uk/check-the-facts for more important details - enjoy the day, don't spoil the day ...